end2endzone/RapidAssist/README.md

 target_link_libraries(fooexe rapidassist)
 ```

-If RapidAssist or your project are installed to a non-conventional directory, you must specify the directory path to allow the `find_package()` command to properly resolve the location of RapidAssist's include and binary files.
-This can be achieved by defining the `rapidassist_DIR` environment variable.
+In order for the `find_package()` command to automatically find the library, both RapidAssist and your project must be installed to the same installation directory.
+In other case, the installation path of RapidAssist must be specified manually by defining the `rapidassist_DIR` environment variable to RapidAssist installation directory.
+The `rapidassist_DIR` environment variable allows the `find_package()` command to properly resolve the path of RapidAssist include directory and binary files.

-(TODO: CHOOSE THE RIGHT VERSION OF THE TEXT)

-If RapidAssist or your project are installed to a non-conventional directory, the `find_package()` command will not automatically find the library.
-To allow the `find_package()` to resolve the location of RapidAssist include and binary files, you must define the `rapidassist_DIR` environment variable to RapidAssist installation directory.

 ## Source code example ##